-- Ask for reviews: Ask for reviews to make sure you’re choosing the right company for the job.
-Hot tubs are pricey investments, so make sure you protect your investment by working with a trustworthy hot tub moving company.
+- Read reviews: Read the companies' reviews to make sure you’re choosing the right pro for the job.
+Hot tubs are pricey investments, so protect your investment by working with a trustworthy hot tub moving company.
 You’ll thank yourself in the long run.

-For more tips on smart hiring, see our safety page.
+For more tips on smart hiring, see Thumbtack's safety page.

 Hiring a professional hot tub moving service doesn’t have to break the bank.
 Here are some ways to save money on the cost of moving a hot tub: